Labrys-Group/create-t3-turbo/.github/pull_request_template.md

 - https://labrys.atlassian.net/browse/XXX-NNNN
 - Outline what the PR is addressing in a brief sentence form
 - Explain how it relates to the Jira card, if it completes it or what is left to complete it
+- UI work _must_ have pictures or tiny gifs to show the flow

 ## Approach